 Did you know that 1 out of 3 women with PCOS actually suffer from acne.
 I was one of these women myself – I developed acne when I was 19 and it took me 6 years to finally get to the root cause and clear it.
 I developed cystic acne which was extremely painful.
+In actual fact acne and PCOS are highly linked due to one of the root causes of PCOS which is high androgens.

 I remember visiting my dermatologist who decided it was hormone related without even doing any blood tests and put me on birth control (something I completely disagree with as a healthcare professional myself now!
 Unfortunately I did not know any better back then!)